bnevis-i/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

 and the static `configuration.toml` remains as the fallback mechanism.

-Since configuration data can affect the runtime behavior of services, ompensating controls must be introduced in order to mitigate the risks introduced by moving configuration from a static file verified with a SHA-256 hash into to an HTTP-accessible service with mutable state.
+Since configuration data can affect the runtime behavior of services, compensating controls must be introduced in order to mitigate the risks introduced by moving configuration from a static file verified with a SHA-256 hash into to an HTTP-accessible service with mutable state.